Skip to main content

 ];

-let orderItems = [];
+let nextMessageId = 4;

-function renderMenu() {
+function formatTimestamp(date) {

 }

-// Render current order to the DOM
+// Render all messages to the DOM

-function renderOrder() {
+function renderMessages() {

-const container = document.getElementById('order-items');
+const container = document.getElementById('message-list');

-if (orderItems.length === 0) {
+if (messages.length === 0) {

-container.innerHTML = '<p class="empty-message">No items yet</p>';
+container.innerHTML = '<p class="empty-message">No messages yet.
+Start the conversation!</p>';

 return;